top of page

 DELIVERABLES

-Participants should submit the following all saved in PDF format.
+Participants should submit (one project per team) with the following all saved in PDF format.

 • A concise project statement (max 500 words)